Wealthfront Automated Bond Portfolio Methodology White Paper

 First, we have three treasury asset classes.
 Treasuries are issued by the US federal government and have minimal risk of default.
 Their interest payments are exempt from state income tax, thus providing tax-efficient income for investors in high-tax states.

-Short-term Treasuries include treasuries with remaining maturity less than approximately three years.
+Short-term Treasuries include Treasuries with remaining maturity less than approximately three years.
 We further divide this asset class into two subclasses:

-- Ultra-short treasuries with remaining maturity less than a year, and
+- Ultra-short Treasuries with remaining maturity less than a year, and

-- Short treasuries with remaining maturity between one and three years
+- Short Treasuries with remaining maturity between one and three years

-Medium-term Treasuries are treasuries with remaining maturities between approximately three and 10 years.
-Medium-term treasuries typically provide steady and slightly larger income streams than short-term treasuries, as they are more sensitive to interest rate changes and thus often need to offer higher yield to attract investors.
+Medium-term Treasuries are Treasuries with remaining maturities between approximately three and 10 years.
+Medium-term Treasuries typically provide steady and slightly larger income streams than short-term Treasuries, as they are more sensitive to interest rate changes and thus often need to offer higher yield to attract investors.

-Municipal Bonds are debt issued by US state and local governments.
+Municipal bonds are debt issued by US state and local governments.
 Unlike most other bonds, municipal bonds’ interest is typically exempt from federal income taxes.
 They provide individual investors in high tax brackets a tax-efficient way to obtain income, low historical volatility, and diversification.

-Foreign Market Bonds are debt securities issued mainly by foreign corporations, governments and quasi-government organizations (private companies providing governmental services).
+Foreign market bonds are debt securities issued mainly by foreign corporations, governments and quasi-government organizations (private companies providing governmental services).
 Foreign market bonds represent a significant part of the world bond market and serve as diversification from US bonds.
 This category includes two subclasses:

-- Foreign Developed Market Bonds are bonds issued by the governments and corporations of developed countries such as Japan, Germany, or the United Kingdom.
+- Foreign developed market bonds are bonds issued by the governments and corporations of developed countries such as Japan, Germany, or the United Kingdom.

-- Emerging Market Bonds are bonds issued by governments of emerging markets such as Mexico, China, or Brazil.
+- Emerging market bonds are bonds issued by governments of emerging markets such as Mexico, China, or Brazil.
 Emerging market bonds generally have higher risk than developed market bonds, but they also offer the potential for higher yields.

 Selecting Investment Vehicles

-We use low-cost, liquid bond ETFs to construct our Automated Bond portfolios.
+We use low-cost, liquid bond ETFs to construct our Automated Bond Portfolios.
 Bond ETFs are funds that hold a basket of bonds and are traded like stocks throughout the day on an exchange.
 Bond ETFs often track market capitalization-weighted indices, representing a specific segment of the bond market.
 Compared to single bonds, bond ETFs have the following advantages:

 - Liquidity: Bond ETFs are more liquid than bonds.
 That’s because bond ETFs are traded on exchanges much like stocks.
 Bonds, on the other hand, are generally traded over the counter.
 This means trades occur in a decentralized market in which market participants trade directly without a central exchange or broker.
 In addition, many bonds trade very infrequently.
 Some may not trade for weeks or even months.